ChrisCummins/chriscummins.github.io/_posts/2014-11-23-5-things-to-read.md

 title: 5 things I wish I read 5 months ago
 ---

-One of the few constant factors of PhD student's experiences is the sheer wealth of reading, especially in the first few months.
-This post contains 5 recommendations of essential reading that would have served me well before starting my PhD.
+One of the few comment factors among every PhD student's experiences is the sheer wealth of reading that is required, especially in the first few months.
+This post contains 5 recommendations for essential reading that would have served me well before starting my PhD.

 1. [The illustrated guide to a Ph.D.](http://matt.might.net/articles/phd-school-in-pictures/) This 5 minute read contains an excellent deconstruction of the PhD